johnoos/joco-music-theory-repo-doc/_includes/01-docn-mkt-reqs-arch-tools.md

 The Music Theory Tuition web app is at this level.

 ### Data Management
 The certificates displayed in the credentials section of the web app constitutes 'data'.
 These PDF documents are stored in the folder of the MAC laptop that is backed up to Google Drive (gdrive) with the Google Backup and Sync app.
 The path to them is backedup/music/MUSIC-WEBAPP-DOCS on gdrive.
 The documents are 'shared' on gdrive, and the public links are used in the react.js code.

+The benefit of this design is that any changes made to the data on the laptop are immediately seen on the deployed application.

 ### Tools